 Search engine optimization includes a lot of tinkering with meta descriptions.
 Again, I recommend checking in Google Search Console every once in a while how your pages perform in terms of CTRs.

 If you can’t find something on Google it simply doesn’t exist.
 It might not be entirely true, but if the answer does not appear on search results, it may be hard to find it anywhere else.

 Therefore, you cannot hide much from Google.
 There are positive and negative consequences of that.
 Good thing is that you do not need to submit your website to Google in order to appear in search results.
 It will find your site and rank it according to its own algorithms.

 That being said, whenever you post a new piece of writing or optimize existing content, you can manually submit the changes to Google and they will be indexed faster.

 On the other hand, you cannot conceal bad sites linking to your site.
 They will know!
 This is why link building that used to be widely employed is not that effective anymore.
 Actually, it can be harmful to your website as you can get a manual penalty for unnatural link building.

 You can check if you have a penalty in Google Search Console.

 If you were to remember the three most important things about content generation in harmony with SEO strategies, they should include the following points:

 - High-quality content is a long-term investment that would positively influence your ranking in the future, so don’t trim costs in this field.

-- Keep the balance between quality of content and its optimization.
-Write for human, but always have in mind that you want to be ranked good on Google as well.
+- Keep the balance between the quality of content and its optimization.
+Write for humans, but always have in mind that you want to be ranked good on Google as well.